shubham-thakare/gender-identification-by-voice/README.md

 5. matplotlib
 6. pandas

-py -m pipwin install PACKAGE_NAME
+py -m pipwin install PACKAGE_NAME (Only for Windows users, others can simply install it as above)
 1. PyAudio

 ### R Packages